 Stages 3 and 4

-An Initial Assessment of the CTF by the NCB, or under the NCB responsibility, by the CBTL or LTR (see OD-2034) in accordance with the relevant requirements of ISO/IEC 17025 (see OD-2048-F3) and provisions specified in clause 2 of this OD is required.
+An Initial Assessment of the CTF by the NCB, or under the NCB responsibility, by the CBTL or LTR (see OD-2034) in accordance with the relevant requirements of ISO/IEC 17025 (see OD-2048-F3 and OD-2048-F3-2) and provisions specified in clause 2 of this OD is required.

-An Annual Assessment of the CTF, by the NCB, or under the NCB responsibility, by the CBTL or LTR (per OD-2034) in accordance with the relevant requirements of ISO/IEC 17025 (see OD-2048-F3) and provisions specified in clause 2 of this OD is required.
+An Annual Assessment of the CTF, by the NCB, or under the NCB responsibility, by the CBTL or LTR (per OD-2034) in accordance with the relevant requirements of ISO/IEC 17025 (see OD-2048-F3 and OD-2048-F3-2) and provisions specified in clause 2 of this OD is required.

-A new standard, Part 1 or Part 2, except for new editions or amendmens, can only be added to the scope of a CTF after an assessment or additional confidence building, because trust must be established first.
+A new standard, Part 1 or Part 2, except for new editions or amendments, can only be added to the scope of a CTF after an assessment or additional confidence building, because trust must be established first.

 Where required to verify the implementation of corrective actions, a Follow-up Assessment is conducted by the NCB, or under the NCB responsibility, by the CBTL or LTR (see OD-2034).